pervcomp/WebWidget3D/README.md

 TODO:
 -------
-* Example pages
+* Example pages.
-* Drag controls needs some work.
-At the moment drag works only along the objects xy-axis.
+* More controls.
-This isn't intuitive if camera or the object have rotation.
+* Finnishing drag control so that it works even if cameras ancesters have rotations.
-* Adapters to other 3D engines
+* Adapters to other 3D engines.